 The English Spotting, or Broken, gene creates a more or less random pattern of white spots or patches over the rabbit's color.
-Usually the patterns are very smooth-edged.
+Usually, the patterns are very smooth-edged.
 There are only two genes in this color group: En and en.

-The English Spotting gene has partial dominance- it is always expressed if present.
-Rabbits cannot carry the broken gene- they are either broken/Charlie, or not.
-Two solids cannot produce a broken.
+This gene has partial dominance- it is ALWAYS expressed if present.
+Rabbit cannot “carry” the broken gene- they are either broken, or not.
+Two solid rabbits CANNOT produce a broken rabbit.

 Because the REW (Ruby Eyed White) gene (cc) masks all color and pattern, it's impossible to tell by just looking at a REW rabbit whether it is a solid (enen), broken (Enen), or Charlie (EnEn).
-You may be able to determine whether the rabbit expresses the En gene by the pedigree/parents, but otherwise the best way to determine is to test breed to a solid (enen) rabbit.
+You may be able to determine whether the rabbit expresses the En gene by the pedigree/parents, but otherwise the best way to determine is to test breed to a solid (enen) rabbit and test breed.

 There are other genes that can cause white spots or white markings on a solid rabbit that are NOT the broken gene such as the Dutch gene (Du) and the Vienna gene (V).